udezueoluomachi/udezueoluomachi.github.io/README.md

-Udezue Oluomachi Chimaobi is a full stack web developer.

-Who uses JavaScript and is interested in creating solutions to problems by writing lines of creative codes.
+Full stack web developer who uses JavaScript and is interested in creating solutions to problems by writing lines of creative codes.

-He is currently learning almost every popular JavaScript frameworks and libraries.
+I am currently learning almost every popular JavaScript frameworks and libraries.

-He is 17years old as at 2021 and is looking to collaborate on so many big time projects.
+I am 17years old as at 2021 and is looking to collaborate on so many big time projects.

-You can contact him on Facebook WhatsApp and Instagram

-His Facebook name is Udezue Oluomachi Chimaobi